prajapati-sumit/polling-system/README.md

 # Introduction
-This is a Polling System where an user can
+This is a Polling System where a user can
 - Create a poll
 - Cast a vote using unique poll id.